No front against BJP will be possible without Congress : Avinash | Politics

 He said Telangana Chief Minister K Chandrasekhar Rao's visit to Ranchi on Friday and his meeting with his Jharkhand counterpart Hemant Soren was aimed to forge a third front minus Congress and BJP.
 The visit will not have any impact on the present coalition of JMM, Congress and RJD in Jharkhand, he said.

-Rao was in Ranchi on Friday to hand over cheques of Rs 10 lakh to the families of two Army martyrs of the 2020 Galwan attack as promised by him.
+Rao had met Chief Minister Hemant Soren when he was in Ranchi on Friday to hand over cheques of Rs 10 lakh to the families of two Army martyrs of the 2020 Galwan attack as promised by him.
 He had announced the ex-gratia for the families of all the 19 Armymen killed by the Chinese in the attack in Ladakh. ''No front, which is opposed to BJP can be formed anywhere in the country without the support of Congress ...
 Congress has a strong base in across the country,'' Pandey said.
 The AICC leader said Congress is trying to further strengthen its base to oust BJP in the 2024 general election as the saffron party has ''miserably failed'' to address the burning issues of unemployment and price rise.

 ''Our leader Rahul Gandhi is working hard to strengthen the party,'' he said.
 Pandey, who was here to address the 'Samvad' programme of Congress in North Chotonagpur division, said he is impressed with the attitude of Congressmen and convinced with their dedication after hearing the views of the party workers from the block to the district level.